 Fieldwork Education: ACOTE Standards & Definitions

-The Accreditation Council for Occupational Therapy Education (ACOTE) establishes Fieldwork Education Standards for entry-level OTD programs (ACOTE, 2011).
-As defined by ACOTE, “Fieldwork Education is a crucial part of professional preparation and is best integrated as a component of the curriculum design.
+The Accreditation Council for Occupational Therapy Education (ACOTE) establishes Fieldwork Education Standards for entry-level OTD programs (ACOTE, 2018).
+As defined by ACOTE, “Fieldwork education is a crucial part of professional preparation and is best integrated as a component of the curriculum design.
+The fieldwork experience is designed to promote clinical reasoning and reflective practice, transmit the values and beliefs that enable ethical practice, and develop professionalism and competence in career responsibilities.
 Fieldwork experiences should be implemented and evaluated for their effectiveness by the educational institution.
-The experience should provide the student with the opportunity to carry out professional responsibilities under supervision of a qualified occupational therapy practitioner serving as a role model” [Standard C.1.0] (ACOTE, 2018).
+The experience should provide the student with the opportunity to carry out professional responsibilities under the supervision of qualified personnel serving as a role model.
+The academic fieldwork coordinator is responsible for the program’s compliance with fieldwork education requirements.”
+[Standard C.1.0] (ACOTE, 2018).

 Level I Fieldwork – “The goal of Level I fieldwork is to introduce students to the fieldwork experience, to apply knowledge to practice, and to develop understanding of the needs of clients” (ACOTE, 2018, p.41).

 Level I Fieldwork Supervisors - Ensure that personnel who supervise Level